 Lithuania

-In the 2024 edition of the Digital Decade report, Lithuania has achieved 52.9% basic digital skills coverage, compared to the EU average of 54%.
+Lithuania has achieved 52.9% basic digital skills coverage, compared to the EU average of 54%.
 This puts Lithuania at 61.3% of the overall target for the EU 2030 goal, which aims to have 80% of the EU population possessing at least basic digital skills.
-The country has seen an annual growth in the share of ICT specialists in total employment, rising from 3.8% to 4.4%, indicating a significant improvement and a quick convergence with the EU average of 4.6%.
+According to the Digital Decade report 2025, the percentage of ICT specialists in employment has reached 5.3% surpassing the EU average - 5%.
+The share of female specialists in 2024 was 18.2%.
+Lithuania benefits from excellent 5G coverage and a dynamic start-up ecosystem but continues to face challenges in expanding fixed Very High-Capacity Networks (VHCN) coverage, particularly in rural areas.
+The country is positioning itself as a niche player in semiconductor and quantum-related technologies, leveraging its strong laser industry.

 Lithuania has a National coalition for digital skills and jobs led by Langas į ateitį (Window to the Future).